-- Maintain the school and college's reputation as Outstanding providers.
-In March Treloar's received another Outstanding rating from Ofsted for its school residential provision meaning that it remains rated as one of the very best providers in the country.
-Treloar's is also rated Outstanding in the School and College by Ofsted for its education provision as well as being rated Outstanding by the CQC for Treloar's care and residential provision. - Continue to embed new student pathways and post-pandemic recovery at the School and College This year we have continued to adapt the curriculum to meet individual needs with a particular focus on experiencing the world of work.
+Further our excellence as a leading school and college for physically disabled young people In 2023 Treloar's received Outstanding ratings from Ofsted for its school social care provision, and separately for its college education, meaning that it remains rated as one of the very best providers in the country.
+Treloar's was already rated Outstanding in the school by Ofsted for its education provision and Outstanding by the CQC for the college's adult care and residential provision.

-Implement an updated package of recruitment and retention measures to enable Treloar's to support more young learners including taking on an international recruitment sponsorship license.
+Implement further package of recruitment and retention measures to enable Treloar's to support more young learners including taking on an international recruitment sponsorship license.